Nights211/frontend-designs/README.md

 ## Purpose

 This repository contains various frontend designs and UI patterns that can be referenced when building AI-related projects.
-It includes examples across multiple technologies and frameworks.
+All examples use HTML/CSS/JavaScript.

 ## Tech Stack

 **Frontends:**
 - HTML/CSS/JavaScript
-- TypeScript (React, Vue, etc.)
-- Python (Gradio, Streamlit)

 **Backend:**
 - FastAPI (Python)